What does it mean to major in biochemistry?

 “The primary focus of my lab is on developing improved antitumor drugs.
 Our recent work is on ‘drugging the undruggable.’
 Many proteins known to be involved with cancer growth are not enzymes.
 Enzymes have been the primary targets of drugs going all the way back to aspirin, which was introduced in 1899.
 Many of the current drugs on the market inhibit an enzyme’s activity, which in the case of aspirin can result in reduction of inflammation and pain.
 But what do you do if a protein that is involved in a disease isn’t an enzyme?
 Our work involves finding drugs that can affect the genetic expression of proteins, which effectively inhibits their activity by shutting off their production.”

-Dr. Wadkins spent the 2015-16 academic year working on Capitol Hill as the Biophysical Society’s inaugural Congressional Fellow as part of the American Academy for the Advancement of Science.
+Dr. Wadkins spent a year working on Capitol Hill as the Biophysical Society’s inaugural Congressional Fellow as part of the American Academy for the Advancement of Science.
 He participated in a yearlong seminar series on issues related to science policy and funding.

 Why study biochemistry at UM?
 “Biochemistry students have nationally-renowned research scientists as their professors, while still enjoying small class sizes and a beautiful campus.
 It’s hard to find that at other universities.”